 COVID-19 – Worksite Health and Safety Requirements for Contractors

-As providers of critical services, Tucson Electric Power (TEP), UniSource Energy Services and Southwest Energy Solutions (SES) have taken precautions to limit the spread of COVID-19 at our companies, protect our workforce and preserve our ability to maintain safe, reliable energy service for customers.
+As providers of critical services, Tucson Electric Power (TEP) and UniSource Energy Services have taken precautions to limit the spread of COVID-19 at our companies, protect our workforce and preserve our ability to maintain safe, reliable energy service for customers.

-- Comply with your company’s plan and procedures to manage COVID-19 exposure.
+- Comply with your company’s or entity's plan and procedures to manage COVID-19 exposure.

-- Support and comply with all recommendations and requirements of TEP, UniSource and SES.
+- Support and comply with all recommendations and requirements of TEP and UniSource.

-- If requested, submit daily a personnel roster to your TEP, UniSource or SES representative.
+- If requested, submit daily a personnel roster to your TEP or UniSource representative.